jeffbski/bench-rest/README.md

  - whether a feature added improved or hurt performance
  - predict the need add instances or throttle load before your server reaches overload

+After attempting to use the variety of load testing clients and modules for benchmarking, none really met all of my desired goals.
+Most clients are only able to benchmark a single operation, not a whole flow and not one with setup and teardown.

+Building your own is certainly an option but it gets tedious to make all the necessary setup and error handling to achieve a simple flow and thus this project was born.

 ## Tuning

 Each OS may need some tweaking of the configuration to be able to generate or receive a large number of concurrent connections.